Volume 78, Number 2, April 2007

 The interaction of a discrete breather with Rayleigh-Jeans distributed low-amplitude phonons is studied for the discrete nonlinear Schrödinger equation.
 A statistical analysis gives a criterion for growth or decay of the breather, depending on its phase frequency, and on the chemical potential of the phonons.
 If the breather exceeds a critical amplitude, the breather accumulates wave action from the phonons and grows.
 If the breather amplitude is smaller, the phonons erode the breather.

 PACS: 63.20.Pw – Localized modes / 63.70.+h – Statistical mechanics of lattice vibrations and displacive phase transitions / 05.45.-a – Nonlinear dynamics and chaos

-© Europhysics Letters Association 2007
+© Europhysics Letters Association, 2007

 Current usage metrics show cumulative count of Article Views (full-text article views including HTML views, PDF and ePub downloads, according to the available data) and Abstracts Views on Vision4Press platform.